With more and more people flocking to get their hands on SSDs, it only makes sense that you buy one of the best motherboards with M.2 slots.

 However, before you go about finding the SSD expansion card for yourself, you need to understand the requirements for expansion.

-Firstly, you need a free PCIEx16 slot.
+Firstly, you need a free PCIEx16 or an x4 slot.

 Getting the Right SSD Expansion Card